Absolutely convex sets of large Szlenk index: When the codomain is separable

-\begin{remark} Bourgain \cite{Bourgain1979}, in a study of fixing properties of operators of large Szlenk index acting on $C(K)$ spaces, represented $C(L)$ spaces with $L$ countable, compact and Hausdorff as spaces of scalar-valued functions on blossomed trees.
-Bourgain associates to each tree $\tee_\xi$ constructed in Example~\ref{blossexist} of the current paper a Banach space $X_\xi$, isometrically isomorphic to $C_0(\tee_\xi)$, defined as the completion of $c_{00}(\tee_\xi^\star)$ (the space of finitely-supported scalar-valued functions on $\tee_\xi^\star$) with respect to the norm $\Vert \cdot\Vert_\xi$ defined by setting
+\begin{remark} Bourgain, in a study\autocite{Bourgain1979} of fixing properties of operators of large Szlenk index acting on $C(K)$ spaces, represented $C(L)$ spaces with $L$ countable, compact and Hausdorff as spaces of scalar-valued functions on blossomed trees.
+Bourgain associates to each tree $(\tee_\xi,\sqsubseteq)$ constructed in \cref{blossexist} above (subtrees of the tree $(\Omega,\sqsubseteq)$ constructed in \cref{fullcounter}) a Banach space $X_\xi$, isometrically isomorphic to $C_0(\tee_\xi)$, defined as the completion of $c_{00}(\tee_\xi^\star)$ (the space of finitely-supported scalar-valued functions on $\tee_\xi^\star$) with respect to the norm $\Vert \cdot\Vert_\xi$ defined by setting